Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 The Clean Kilo, Birmingham

 Birmingham’s first zero waste shop opened in June and has already made a huge impact on plastic free people.
 The Clean Kilo is based in The Custard Factory in Digbeth and zero waste shoppers can look forward to plastic-free food, drink, toiletries and cleaning products.
-Take your own containers or pick up recycled ones in the store.

 The Wholesome Weigh, Hitchin